gmrandazzo/pyoptobjects/README.md

 Dependencies
 ============

-The required dependencies to use scikit-optobj is scikit-learn.
+The required dependencies to use scikit-optobj is scikit-learn and numpy.

 Install